 If we become aware of potential cases of adverse reactions to one of our products, we are required by law to document and share the relevant information, including personal information with authorities worldwide and, where necessary for further assessment, to contact the reporting parties.

 Enforcement of rights

-In order to enforce our rights or to protect our rights or the rights of third parties with the holders of such rights, consultants and authorities.
+We may pass on data to rights holders, consultants and authorities in order to enforce our rights or to protect our rights or the rights of third parties.

 External service providers for data processing: